mesonbuild/meson/docs/markdown/Reference-manual.md

 This object is returned by [`find_library()`](#find_library) and contains an external (i.e. not built as part of this project) library.
-This object has only one method, `found`, which returns whether the library was found.
+This object has the following methods:

+ - `found` which returns whether the library was found.

+ - `partial_dependency(compile_args : false, link_args : false, links
+   : false, includes : false, source : false)` (*added 0.46.0*) returns
+   a new dependency object with the same name, version, found status, type name, and methods as the object that called it.
+This new object will only inherit other attributes from its parent as controlled by keyword arguments.

 ### `generator` object